mintRaven-05/mintRaven-05/README.md

 <br>

 I've always been a person that if I didn't know how to make something 🔎 I'd find out how to do it, so programming has been a perfect fit for me.
-🎓 I an currently pursuing a bachelor's degree on Computer Science Engineering and will have my degree by 2027.
+🎓 I am currently pursuing a bachelor's degree on Computer Science Engineering and will have my degree by 2027.
 I am currently open to any project collaborations, so feel free to reach me anytime.
 - 📫 You can reach me via my email
 - ⚡ Fun fact: I use Arch BTW.